6.8.2 Degree Requirements

 The thesis must be submitted within four and one-half years after the completion of all coursework (based on half-time enrollment).

-A comprehensive oral examination shall thoroughly cover the candidate’s concentration.
+A comprehensive examination shall thoroughly cover the candidate’s concentration.

 An oral comprehensive examination is administered to the candidate in the Biblical Studies field after completion of all course work.
 Either an oral or written comprehensive examination is administered to the candidate in the Theological Studies field after submission of the completed thesis.
 The comprehensive examination, either oral or written, must be sustained at least two weeks before the commencement at which the degree is expected to be conferred.